 - Healthy – no sign of gum disease

 - Periodontal Disease – established/- advanced gum disease

-Get in contact with our team today to plan an oral health assessment and see if we can devise an individual preventative or therapy treatment plan.
+Get in contact with our team today to plan a dental health check and see if we can devise an individual preventative or therapy treatment plan.